 1 that the technical and operational characteristics of the radars operating in the ARNS described in the Annex should be considered representative of those operating in the frequency band 15.4-15.7 GHz and used in studies of compatibility with systems in other services;

-2 that [, in the absence of performance requirements,] the criterion of interfering signal power to radar receiver noise power level (I/N) of [−6 dB/−10 dB], should be used as the required protection level for the aeronautical radionavigation radars, and that this represents the aggregate protection level if multiple interferers are present[];
+2 thatthe criterion of interfering signal power to radar receiver noise power level (I/N) of [−6 dB/−10 dB], should be used as the required protection level for the aeronautical radionavigation radars, and that this represents the aggregate protection level if multiple interferers are present

 [Editor’s note: Some administrations are of the view that the essence of deleted text and footnote in recommends 2 has been addressed in section 4, Protection criteria by referencing elements from ITU-R M.1372 and ITU-R M.1730.]

-[3 that in the case of pulsed interference, the criteria should be based on a case-by-case analysis taking into account recommends 2 above and the undesired pulse train characteristics and, to the extent possible, the signal processing in the radar receiver.]

 [Editor’s note: Recommends 3 and recognizing c address similar topics, and need to be reviewed]

+[US proposes to delete Recommends 3 since recognizing c) references ITU-R M.1372 that establishes procedure for pulsed radar interference.
+Furthermore, Section 4, Protection criteria of this document also addresses low-duty cycle pulsed interference radar.]